wfernandezs/portfolio-landing/README.md

 ## Customization

-1. Update personal information in `App.tsx`
+1. Update content through the Strapi admin panel
-2. Modify the color scheme in Tailwind classes
+2. Modify the color scheme in Tailwind classes if needed
-3. Add or remove projects in the projects array
-4. Update contact information and social links
+3. Extend Strapi content types for additional information

 ## License